 Shanghai Disneyland has been closed since January 24, 2020, and has been suffering big financial losses since the parks shuttered their gates.
-That, however, is about to change as Shanghai Disneyland is reopening starting May 11 and will become the first Disney Parks to reopen after the closure of all Disney parks.
+That, however, has now changed as Shanghai Disneyland reopened on May 11 and will become the first Disney Parks to reopen after the closure of all Disney parks.

 (Update 5/8/20) – Disney CEO Bob Chapek made it official on the Q2 Disney Company earnings call stating that Shanghai Disneyland will start a phased reopening on May 11, 2020.
 Along with the reopening are a bunch of new safety measures that guests and Cast Members alike will have to follow.